 Diffusion maps are a useful tool for studying developmental trajectories37. scCloud extends the diffusion pseudotime (DPT) algorithm37 by introducing a new family of diffusion maps parameterized by α (Methods).
 We show that the DPT method is equivalent to a special case of new diffusion map family with α=1 (Methods).
 In addition, we show that the DPT method has a bias towards top diffusion components (Supplementary Fig. 4a) and thus reveals less details in the generated developmental trajectory (Supplementary Fig. 4b) than the diffusion map scCloud chooses (α=12).

 scCloud offers options to cluster single cell data using modularity-based community detection algorithms, such as Louvain38 and Leiden24 (Methods). scCloud also proposes new spectral-community-detection algorithms, such as spectral-Louvain and spectral-Leiden, that combine the strengths of both spectral clustering39 and community detection algorithms (Methods).
 We can do spectral clustering easily by applying the k-means algorithm on the calculated diffusion components.
 Spectral clustering is super-fast, but the clustering results are not satisfiable (Supplementary Fig. 5a).
 The spectral-community-detection algorithms use spectral clustering to aggregate cells into robust groups of cells and then apply community detection algorithms on the aggregated groups (Methods).
 We show that the new algorithms are as scalable as the spectral clustering algorithm and provide clustering results comparable to modularity-based community detection algorithms (Fig. 2E, Supplementary Fig. 5b).

+scCloud can visualize single cell data using either t-SNE25, Fit-SNE40, or UMAP26 (Methods).
+It can also visualize the calculated diffusion map using FLE27 (Methods).

 Figure Legends

-Figure 1. scCloud enables scalable, feature-rich and easily accessible single-cell and single-nucleus genomics data analysis. a. scCloud data analysis workflow. scCloud takes raw BCL files from sequencers as its input and outputs a variety of analysis results, such as tSNE plots colored by cell clusters. scCloud has three key computational steps -- mkfastq, count, and analysis. mkfastq extracts read sequences as FASTQ files from the BCL files. count generates gene-count matrices from the extracted reads. analysis pools gene-count matrices from the count step and performs a series of analyses, such as highly variable gene selection, PCA, clustering and tSNE visualization to produce results that enable the discovery of new biology. b. scCloud is rapid.
+Figure 1. scCloud enables scalable, feature-rich and easily accessible single-cell and single-nucleus genomics data analysis. a. scCloud data analysis workflow. scCloud takes raw BCL files from sequencers as its input and outputs a variety of analysis results, such as t-SNE plots colored by cell clusters. scCloud has three key computational steps -- mkfastq, count, and analysis. mkfastq extracts read sequences as FASTQ files from the BCL files. count generates gene-count matrices from the extracted reads. analysis pools gene-count matrices from the count step and performs a series of analyses, such as highly variable gene selection, PCA, clustering and t-SNE visualization to produce results that enable the discovery of new biology. b. scCloud is rapid.
 We benchmarked scCloud with Cell Ranger + Seurat v3 (running on a 64-CPU server) in terms of total execution time using the 270K bone marrow dataset from the Human Immune Cell Atlas project. c. scCloud is cost-effective.
 We compared the average cost per 10x channel between running scCloud and conducting the wet lab experiment. d. scCloud is feature-rich.
 We compared scCloud with Cell Ranger, Seurat, and SCANPY for features they support. e. scCloud enables iterative single-cell data analysis.
 With raw data, users can use scCloud to produce preliminary analysis results.
 Then users can instantly visualize the results using scCloudVis.
 After inspecting the results, users may decide to go back to scCloud to rerun the analysis with adjusted parameters or perform subcluster analysis.
 This iteration can happen several times.
 Once the users are satisfied with their results, they can opt to use scSVA to produce publication-quality images and deposit their data to Single Cell Portal.